EnriqueMoran/DigitalTwin/shared/protocols/README.md

 # Protocol Definitions

-This directory will contain JSON message formats and protocol constants shared between the boat and ground station.
+This directory will contain JSON message formats and protocol constants shared between the boat and HMI.